moorepants/eme185/content/pages/instructor-guide.rst

 One extra concern for Spring quarter scheduling is Memorial Day.
-A solution is to make it clear to students when they sign up for a meeting time that they will have to move that week's meeting to Friday that week.
+A solution is to make it clear to students when they sign up for a meeting time that they will have to move that week's meeting to Friday of the previous week.
 This will need to be taken into consideration when booking rooms as well.

 Meijo University Visit
 ----------------------

 Students from Meijo University in Japan will be concurrently designing and building the same project as two UCD teams.
-They will visit and sit in on design reviews as well as compete during the design showcase.
+They will visit and sit in on design reviews, demonstrate next to the corresponding UCD teams at the design showcase, and compete against the UCD teams at some point.

-On one of the visit days, the Meijo students and faculty, some (~10) of the EME 185 students, the instructors, and some UCD professors will have a catered lunch.
+On one of the visit days, the Meijo students and faculty, some (~10) of the EME 185 students, the instructors, and some UCD professors will have a catered lunch or dinner.
 You can also invite EFL staff to the lunch.
 Make sure to schedule a room for about 50 people that is suitable for this.
-For catering, we have used Panera Bread in the past.
+For catering, we have used Panera Bread and Village Bakery in the past.
 You can go in to set up an order and let them know that the Meijo professor will come in or call at some point to provide payment information.
-Follow up a day or two before the lunch to make sure payment info has been provided, or they won't start making the order on the morning of.
+Follow up a day or two beforehand to make sure payment info has been provided, or they won't start making the order on the morning of.
+If the visit is during the end of 185B, this event will serve as the design competition.

 Set up a campus tour for the Meijo students and faculty.
 Use the `"other" large group tour <http://visit.ucdavis.edu/tourreg/groupTours/tourForm.cfm?gid=7>`_